JHGuitarFreak/UQM-MegaMod/tools/font-renderer/readme.txt

 Then you add FontForge and ImageMagick's installation folder to your environment path

-Once you have that completed you can 'cd' into the script directory, type in "fontforge-console" and press Enter.
+Once you have that completed you can 'cd' into the script directory with either the CMD prompt, Windows PowerShell, or any Bash Shell, type in "fontforge-console" and press Enter.
 This will allow you to use FontForge's built-in Python interpreter.
 Then you can run the script by typing in "ffpython ttf2png.py" and